Parental Kidnapping in Virginia

 Do not be confused as to whether a parent can be found guilty of kidnapping his or her own child in Virginia—the answer is yes.
 This does not mean that a parent with custody concerns is without options.
 Custody is always modifiable in Virginia if there has been a change in circumstances, and depending on the issues an emergency custody filing may be appropriate.

 If you find yourself involved in a custody dispute, it is best to consult with an attorney as soon as possible.
-The child custody attorneys at Livesay & Myers, P.C. are experienced in representing clients in custody and visitation cases in Fairfax, Manassas, Fredericksburg and across Northern Virginia.
+Livesay & Myers, P.C. has a team of experienced family lawyers across offices in Fairfax, Arlington, Leesburg, Manassas, and Fredericksburg, representing clients across Northern Virginia.
 Contact us to schedule a consultation today.